Nancy D. Freudenthal: Federal judicial service

 According to the questionnaire that Freudenthal submitted to the United States Senate Committee on the Judiciary, after the election of Barack Obama, Freudenthal's husband, Wyoming Gov. Dave Freudenthal, asked her if she would be interested in serving as a federal district judge for Wyoming.
 Her husband subsequently—without telling her—submitted three possible nominees to the Obama administration for it to consider nominating: his wife, another attorney, Ford Bussart, and a state district court judge, Norman E. Young.
 "I thought about that long and hard, and the question really came down to (was) should she be penalized for having married me," Dave Freudenthal told a local newspaper.
 "And the conclusion I came down to is that all three of them are qualified, and fortunately, it's up to the president and not me."

 In August 2009, the United States Department of Justice contacted Nancy Freudenthal about the nomination and she was interviewed by Justice Department lawyers on October 5, 2009.
-Obama formally submitted her nomination as his nominee to the United States District Court for the District of Wyoming on December 3, 2009.
-Freudenthal would fill the vacancy created in 2006 by Judge Clarence Addison Brimmer, Jr. assuming senior status.
+Obama formally submitted her nomination to the United States District Court for the District of Wyoming on December 3, 2009.
+Freudenthal would fill the vacancy created in 2006 when Judge Clarence Addison Brimmer Jr. assumed senior status.
 President George W. Bush previously nominated Richard Honaker for the seat, but he never received a hearing on his nomination.
 The United States Senate Committee on the Judiciary held a hearing on Freudenthal's nomination on January 20, 2010.
 On May 5, 2010, the United States Senate confirmed Freudenthal by a 96–1 vote.
 She received her judicial commission on May 6, 2010.
-Freudenthal served as Chief Judge from July 24, 2011 to May 31, 2018.
+Freudenthal served as Chief Judge from July 24, 2011, to May 31, 2018.
 She assumed senior status on June 1, 2022.